NLion74/cd-cover-downloader/README.md

 ## Manually Adding Covers

 In order to manually add covers you will have to create a file called "force_skip" or the cover will be replaced at every run

+## Refreshing the Cache

+The script has a cache because there is no need to always redownload covers and this way only new album covers will be downloaded.
+In order to clear that cache you will have to either delete the cache.pickle file created in the directory or use the -r option